 We are qualified architects, professional researchers and teaching architecture at university level.
 We are also members of the RIBA validation board for architecture schools and selected as one of the London practices in the RIBA mentoring scheme for university students.

 But above all we are committed to design, detailing and materiality.

 Our studio is based a former Pye Electronics building in West Dulwich and our window overlooks the West Norwood Cemetery.

-Our work has been published by Dezeen, The Guardian, Homes and Gardens, Axxis, The Scotsman Magazine, and The Architects Journal.
+Our work has been published by Dezeen, The Guardian, Homes and Gardens, Axxis, The Scotsman Magazine, Evening Standard, and The Architects Journal.

 A Small Studio Ltd. was founded in 2011 by Helena Rivera.
 Helena trained in architecture at University College London and the Royal College of Art.
 She is a fully qualified Architect registered on the Architects Registration Board (ARB) and chartered with the Royal Institute of British Architects (RIBA).
 Helena is specialised in the British planning system and has a Doctorate (PhD) in Regional Planning from the Bartlett School of Planning (UCL).

 Before setting up A Small Studio Ltd., Helena worked at Alsop Architects on the Rotterdam masterplan and later on The PuBLIC, a Lottery-funded arts centre in West Bromwich.
 Working with Will Alsop and his team inspired her to promote a multidisciplinary, flexible and non-conventional approach to work.
 Helena is deeply committed to research, experimentation and materiality.

 Helena grew up in the Netherlands and has always ridden a bike in the city.
 She is actually Colombian and takes her black coffee seriously.
 She has lived in London 20 years and loves the city.